 In order to install Sails, you’ll first need to install Node.js.
-Node is supported on most major operating systems, including MacOSX, Windows, and many flavors of Linux.
-Their website has pre-built installers for plenty of platforms, so you can just hop on over to the downloads section of nodejs.org and choose the one that’ll work for you.Find my node installer
+Node is supported on most major operating systems, including MacOS X, Windows, and many flavors of Linux.
+The website has pre-built installers for plenty of platforms, so you can just hop on over to the downloads section of nodejs.org and choose the one that’ll work for you.Find my node installer

 To install Sails: